Prateek07-Kumar/End-to-End-Yelp-Business-Reviews-Analysis-Project/README.md

 **Query 7: Top Businesses by City**
   - Ranks the 5 most-reviewed businesses in each city
-  - Uses QUALIFY clause for partitioned ranking
+  - Uses the QUALIFY clause for partitioned ranking